caenrique/cv/README.md

 The workflow is pretty simple.

 1. Edit the resume.md file.
+2. Build the pdf or html
-1.a.
-To build locally, run one of `make pdf`, `make html`, `make pdf_from_html`, or 1.b To build on github, just push and a github action will build and deploy to github pages
+    a) To build locally, run one of `make pdf`, `make html`, `make pdf_from_html`, or
+    b) To build on github, just push and a github action will build and deploy to github pages

 Additionally a zip file with a generated pdf will be available on the action execution page